kailash-manasarovar/statement/docs/crimes/hacking.md

 - Now imagine that you realize, also, that the same criminal gangs are tracking your every move on location software; either the software you use yourself, or the software that they have downloaded onto your devices for their own purposes.
 - Not only that, but when they decided they really want to upset you, they can turn off your location software, or scramble it, while you're in the busiest motorway in a capital city you are not familiar with.
 - They have shown you that they have functioning key-loggers on your devices, so that anything you write is recorded.
-- They have shown you that they have unlimited access to your social media UIs, meaning they can tailor content specifically for you, to upset or manipulate, or worse.
+- They have shown you that they have unlimited access to your social media UIs, meaning they can tailor content specifically for you, to upset or manipulate, to send messages, or worse.
-- They have shown you that they have access to your mobile and laptop cameras, and they suggest, also, that they have cameras in your apartment set up to look at the bed, the sofa, the bath, everywhere.
+- They have shown you that they have access to your mobile and laptop cameras, and they suggest, also, that they have cameras in your apartment set up to film anything going on in the bed, the sofa, the bathroom, everywhere.
-- Now imagine you go to the police about this and they tell you that you have to prove it before they'll investigate.
+- Now imagine you go to the police about this, with names, and they tell you that you have to prove it before they'll investigate.

 ## Common hacking activities